MariwanJ/Design456App/README.md

 Only Windows is supported.
 Glad is not the latest.
 My laptop dosen't support that.

 # Status:
 1-GLFW window is embedded to FLTK.

-But refereshing / repainint is not working well.
-FLTK dosen't update the embedded system as it should.
-Why?
-I don't know yet :(
+2-Shader problem is kind of fixed and now I can see the shader.

 2-Some issues with the LOG system.